 Death of King Edward I

-On 07 Jul 1307 [his father] King Edward I of England (age 68) died at Burgh by Sands [Map] whilst on his way north to Scotland.
-His son [his half-brother] King Edward II of England (age 23) succeeded II King England.
+On 7th July 1307 [his father] King Edward I of England (age 68) died at Burgh by Sands [Map] whilst on his way north to Scotland.
+His son [his half-brother] Edward (age 23) succeeded II King of England.
 Earl Chester merged with the Crown.

 Edward had gathered around him Thomas Plantagenet 2nd Earl of Leicester, 2nd Earl Lancaster, Earl of Salisbury and Lincoln (age 29), Guy Beauchamp 10th Earl Warwick (age 35), Aymer de Valence 2nd Earl Pembroke (age 32) and Robert Clifford 1st Baron Clifford (age 33) and charged them with looking after his son in particular ensuring Piers Gaveston 1st Earl Cornwall (age 23) didn't return from exile.

 Around 1312 John Comyn 4th Lord Baddenoch (age 18) and [his future wife] Margaret Wake Countess Kent (age 14) were married.
-She a great x 3 granddaughter of King John "Lackland" of England.
+They were half sixth cousins.
+She a great x 3 granddaughter of King John of England.

 Death of Queen Consort Margaret of France